stephenbeckr/ML-theory-class/Lectures.md

 - [Wed 1/21/2026] In-class exercise on [06a Big-O notation.pdf](Notes/06a_Big-Onotation.pdf) (more details at [wikipedia's big-O notation](https://en.wikipedia.org/wiki/Big_O_notation)).
 Then start [07 Uniform Convergence](Notes/07_UniformConvergence_finiteClass.pdf), going up to Markov's inequality

 - [Fri 1/23/2026]  Continue on [07 Uniform Convergence](Notes/07_UniformConvergence_finiteClass.pdf), proving [Hoeffding's inequality](https://en.wikipedia.org/wiki/Hoeffding%27s_inequality)

-  - Note: [06 StatLearningTerminology.pdf](Notes/06_StatLearningTerminology.pdf) is a cheat-sheet of terminology that may be a helpful reference

 ### Week 4.
 No Free Lunch / Bias-Variance, Rademacher complexity
 - [Mon 1/26/2026] [08 No Free Lunch](Notes/8_NoFreeLunches.pdf) theorem and hence the need for some inductive bias.